-28. In Solomon Islands' view, the construction of the Noumea Convention is in question both in terms of the indication or otherwise of provisional measures and in terms of the ultimate relief which New Zealand seeks In relation to the merits.
+28. In the Federated States of Micronesia's view, the construction of the Noumea Convention is in question both in terms of the indication or otherwise of provisional measures and in terms of the ultimate relief which New Zealand seeks In relation to the merits.